cfpb/development/guides/browser-support.md

 Start your project's localhost and in a separate tab run `lt --port 8000` editing the port value to match your localhost setup.
 This will create a temporary public URL that can be accessed from any device on any connection.
-Navigate to the URL from your device and test to your hearts content, the URL will remain active as long as the instance is active (keep this in mind, don't leave it running forever).
+Navigate to the URL from your device and test to your heart's content, the URL will remain active as long as the instance is active (keep this in mind, don't leave it running forever).
+Use `ctr + c` to terminate the connection.

 #### Individual projects to test